aheimsbakk/gpiocmd/README.md

 usage: gpiocmd.py [-h] [-v] [--log-format FORMAT] [-k] -c FILE

 Run arbitrary commands when GPIO buttons is pressed on Rasberry PI.
 Buttons can differentiate multiple actions by how many seconds one button is pressed.
+Actions can be configured to repeat at a interval defined in seconds.
 Used and tested with Adafruit 2.8" screen with four buttons.

 optional arguments:
   -h, --help              show this help message and exit